Code-Institute-Submissions/whos-that-pokemon/README.md

 - Largest function has 13 statements in it, while the median is 2.
 - The most complex function has a cyclomatic complexity value of 5 while the median is 1.

-#### Chrome DevTools
-- Used `console.log` in Javascript to check that certain functions were working.
-Also used this method to test that variables were outputing the intended values.
-- Used the `debugger`statement in Javascript to stop the execution of Javascript, set breakpoints and walk through my code step by step.

 ### Manual Tests

 To ensure the best user experience, I performed multiple manual tests to ensure the app worked across various devices and on multiple browsers.